Fast, effortless and 100% online.

-A live-in landlord (also known as a “resident landlord“) is someone who rents out a part of their home to a “lodger”, while also continuing to live in that home.
+A live-in landlord (or resident landlord) is someone who rents out a room of their own home to a lodger.

 You are not a live-in landlord if any of the following apply to you:

 To be a live-in landlord, you must be using the property as your only and principal home throughout the duration of the letting.